SheplX/Todo-Full-Stack-Deployment-GitOps/README.md

         - for being able to deploy issuer & certificate manifests that are required for ingress to be secured with HTTPS protocol.
     - Hashicorp-Vault
         - for deploying the secrets required by each app in my case I stored the private registry credentials that are required for each container to access & pull the images.
-        - issuer reference for creating a valid certificate for ingress with custom domain `todo.com`.
+        - issuer reference for creating a valid certificate for ingress with the custom domain `todo.com`.
     - External-secrets
         - for handling the secrets inside each namespace, I used it to deploy a secret store connected with the vault to retrieve any secrets required by any application on any namespace.
     - Argo